 - Innovative use of mixed media

-Grade 4 in a relevant GCSE Art subject.
+Grade 5 in GCSE English Language or GCSE English Literature and grade 4 in a relevant GCSE Art subject.
 If students have not taken a GCSE Art subject, then a portfolio of work will be considered.

 Studying an A Level in Fine Art inspires students to consider communication in a creative and innovative way.
 You’ll explore and discover a myriad of ways in which Art can affect the perception and reality of the world around us, using a variety of techniques and materials.
 Through these explorations, you’ll have the opportunity to develop your own artistic interests and style, reflecting your personal and cultural identity, the society around you and your place in the world.
 This qualification is an excellent progression pathway on to higher education.
 This is supported with work experience opportunities, residential visits, and the opportunity to undertake additional enrichment activities.